arzeo68/snippet-manager/README.md

 ### `vscode` command

-- Snipper: Open your snippet list in the command palette
+- Snipper: Open your snippet list in the command palette (based on the programming language of the current file)
+- Snipper Update: Reload your snippet list from the url in the configuration

 ## Configuration
 You can replace the file containing the default snippet list with your own.